Brianetta/DonationTracker/README.md

     /ddbg reload

 This command causes the plugin to unload all goals, reload the configuration from disk, and re-initialise all internal storage with new goal information from the newly loaded configuration.

+    /ddbg save

+This immediately writes the plugin's config file to disk.
+It shouldn't be needed, since the plugin does this itself every time it makes changes.

 ### Future commands ###